Lanchavi/AgroTechh/README.md

 ## Brief on Programming Module

 **What programming language will be used?**

-Python
+- Python
-Javascript
+- Javascript

 **What is the technology used for the product?**

-Frontend : HTML, CSS, JavaScript, BootStrap
+- Frontend : HTML, CSS, JavaScript, BootStrap
-Backend: Firebase
+- Backend: Firebase
-Machine Learning, Keras, Tensorflow
+- Machine Learning, Keras, Tensorflow
-CNN ()
+- NumPy , Pandas , seaborn, sklearn
-NumPy , Pandas , seaborn, sklearn
+- CNN